-So what does GDPR mean for HR departments and what does your business need to do?
-Here are some of the actions that could help you to understand how GDPR affects HR and get your organisation’s data systems into shape ahead of the new legislation coming into play.
+So what does GDPR mean for HR departments and what does your business need to do to manage it?
+Here are some of the actions that could help you to understand how GDPR affects HR and keep your organisation’s data systems in shape.

 Conduct a GDPR HR audit

 Carrying out a thorough information audit is one of the most effective ways of ascertaining and documenting what personal data you hold, where it was collected from and who it is shared with.

 A comprehensive GDPR HR audit should encompass various categories of individual employee information, including recruitment records, personnel files, time and attendance data, performance reports, training records and figures associated with payroll, benefits and expenses.